jim-keefe/image-creation-packer/README.md

 * Packer from Hashicorp installed on Windows.
 * The [Hyper-V extension](https://developer.hashicorp.com/packer/integrations/hashicorp/hyperv) for Packer.
 * The [Windows-Update plugin](https://github.com/rgl/packer-plugin-windows-update) for packer.
 * ISOs in the ISOs folder defined in JSON.
-[This script](Management/CreateImageRecord-JSON.ps1) can create the JSON.
+[This included script](Management/CreateImageRecord-JSON.ps1) can create the JSON.
 * DHCP is required to get an IP and TCP connectivity.
   * Alternately a static IP could be used by configuring the NIC with a script in the autounattend.xml.
 * The Packer host needs WinRM connectivity on port 5986 to reach the target VM for the imaging process.
 * Jenkins installed on Windows.
 * The service account for Jenkins needs to be added to the Hyper-V administrators group.
-* A minumum folder structure that starts at the base path... i.e.
+* A minumum folder structure that starts at the base path (e:\Hyper-V shown)... i.e.
   * e:\Hyper-V\ISOs
   * e:\Hyper-V\Templates
   * e:\Hyper-V\VirtualMachines